 Loving several people at the same time can be a taboo.
 While not everyone admits their love for others, others have long since fully assumed their taste for love with several people.
 In recent years movies and social networking has helped the movement take a step towards greater openness and more understanding about group love existing.
-According to polyamorous people, to dare to live your love without hiding, you should first of all have the desire and the conscience not to enter a box and feel emotionally free.
+According to polyamorous people, to dare to live your love without hiding, you should first have the desire and the conscience not to enter a box and feel emotionally free.

-Polyamory is not a new concept and some famous couples have tried it, such as Virginia and Leonard Woolf.
+Polyamory is not a new concept, and some famous couples have tried it, such as Virginia and Leonard Woolf.

 Can polyamorous relationships really work?